Divided powers on abelian varieties: Introduction

-In this spirit, the result of \cite{EGS} mentioned at the beginning of this introduction shows that, in general, algebraic classes are not stable under divided powers.
+In this spirit, the results of \cite{EGS,EGS2} mentioned at the beginning of this introduction show that, in general, algebraic classes are not stable under divided powers.
 By contrast, the previous results show:

-\begin{cor} For abelian varieties, étale algebraic classes are stable under divided powers and the Fourier transform.
-The Künneth projectors are étale algebraic.
-The groups of étale algebraic classes of $A$ and its dual $\hat{A}$ are isomorphic.
+\begin{cor} For abelian varieties, étale classes are stable under divided powers and the Fourier transform.
+The Künneth projectors are étale.
+The groups of étale classes of $A$ and its dual $\hat{A}$ are isomorphic.

 \end{cor}